Help us campaign today for a better tomorrow!

 As we grow as a city with the relocation of Amazon, HBO and Apple, we can expect pressure points in our transportation grid.
 However, the stay-at-home order implemented during COVID-19 has taught us that working from home saves lives, mitigates traffic congestion and results in cleaner air.
 For the immediate future, we can expect that most employees of these technical companies will be encouraged to work from home.
 However, we must be prepared to decompress any anticipated transportation needs by providing a fleet of electric buses when the current crop of natural gas powered buses age out of the system.
 There can also be electric shuttles between the two Culver City subway stops and the far reaches of the City such as the Fox Hills neighborhood.

 We must consider private-public partnerships with employers in solving the housing crisis for their employees, much in the way Google and Apple have done in N. California.
 The most cost-effective measure to address homeless residents who reside in their campers or trailers or cars is to provide them with safe parking places at night.
 To increase housing stock, the concept of accessory dwelling units (ADUs) must be better publicized.
 Consideration should be given to repurposing commercial buildings that have remained vacant since before the pandemic and changing the zoning to either mixed or residential to build housing for all income ranges that are affordable.
-AB 2345 provides a density bonus to developers that can include 24% low income units it its building projects and this should be promoted.
+AB 2345 provides a density bonus to developers that can include 24% low income units in their building projects and this should be promoted.
 Consideration should also be given to Sierra Club's recommendation to building around transportation hubs to promote the use of public transportation and decrease the construction of parking spaces.

 Your donation is an opportunity to be part of something bigger.
 Show your candidate that you have their back.
 Give today!

 Sign up to receive updates from the Culver City Council candidate on the trail and to volunteer!